harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

   allowing an attacker to trick a dedicated signing device (such as a hardware wallet) into spending more money than expected.
-Segwit tried to eliminate this issue by having each signature commit to the amount of the input it spent, but as Rashid discovered (and as Gregory Sanders previously discovered and reported in 2017), a specially constructed transaction with at least two inputs can get around this limitation if the user can be tricked into signing two or more seemingly-identical variations of the same transaction.
+Segwit tried to eliminate this issue by having each signature commit to the amount of the input it spent.
+However, Rashid re-discovered a problem previously discovered and reported by Gregory Sanders in 2017 where a specially constructed transaction with at least two inputs can get around this limitation if the user can be tricked into signing two or more seemingly-identical variations of the same transaction.
 Several